A Sheaf-Theoretic Construction of Shape Space: Background on Constructibility, Persistent Homology and Sheaves

 Although shapes in the real world can exhibit wonderful complexity, we impose a fairly weak tameness hypothesis that prohibits us from considering infinitely constructed shapes such as fractals and Cantor sets.
 This tameness hypothesis is best expressed using the language of o-minimal structures \cite{tametopology}.

 \begin{defn} An \define{o-minimal structure} $\mathcal{O}= \{\mathcal{O}_d\}$, is a specification of a boolean algebra of subsets $\mathcal{O}_d$ of $\bR^d$ for each natural number $d\geq 0$.
 In particular, we assume that $\mathcal{O}_1$ contains only finite unions of points and intervals.
 We further require that $\mathcal{O}$ be closed under certain product and projection operators, i.e.~if $A \in \mathcal{O}_d$, then $A\times \bR$ and $\bR\times A$ are in $\mathcal{O}_{d+1}$; and if $A \in \mathcal{O}_{d+1}$, then $\pi(A)\in \mathcal{O}_d$ where $\pi: \bR^{d+1}\to \bR^d$ is axis aligned projection.
 It is a fact that $\mathcal{O}$ contains all semi-algebraic sets, but may contain certain regular expansions of these sets.
-Elements of $\mathcal{O}$ are called \define{definable sets} and compact definable sets are called \define{constructible sets}.
+Elements of $\mathcal{O}$ are called \define{definable sets} and \emph{compact} definable sets are called \define{constructible sets}.
 The subcollection of constructible subsets in $\mathcal{O}_d$ is denoted $\CS(\R^d)$. \end{defn}

 Intuitively, any shape that can be faithfully represented via a mesh on a computer is a constructible set.
-This is because every constructible set is triangulable.
-This property also implies that certain algebraic topological signatures, such as homology, are well-defined for any constructible set.
+This is because every constructible set is triangulable \cite{tametopology}.
+This property also implies that certain algebraic topological signatures, such as Euler characteristic and homology, are well-defined for any constructible set.